AndreasKarageorgos/Anonymous-Chat/README.md

         (It will not run without your Key)

  # Key
- There is 1 key file

- * Key.key

- under SPC-Chat/client/data/key/
+Your keys are your rooms.
+You can have multiple keys.
+Locate them under SPC-Chat/client/data/key/

- The key is for encrypting and decrypting messages.
-You can generate it using the key_generator.py located in SPC-Chat/client/
+ The keys are for encrypting and decrypting messages.
+You can generate them using the key_generator.py located in SPC-Chat/client/

     $ python3 key_generator.py

- Your messages can be decrypted only with this key , so keep it safe and share it only with the person that you want to send messages.
-Change your keys often for extra safety
+ Your messages can be decrypted only with the key that you use , so keep it safe and share it only with the person that you want to send messages.
+Change your keys often for extra safety.

- If you create your own key , make sure that it is at least 20 characters long.
-Small keys can be cracked really fast.

 # Note !